Hans Clevers: Career

 After his PhD, Clevers went to the Dana–Farber Cancer Institute as a postdoctoral researcher at Cox Terhorst's group.
-In 1989, he returned to the Netherlands, joining his alma mater, the University of Utrecht, as an assistant professor at the Department of Clinical Immunology.
+In 1989, he returned to the Netherlands, joining his alma mater, Utrecht University, as an assistant professor at the Department of Clinical Immunology.

-In 1991, Clevers became a professor and the chair of the Department of Immunology at the University of Utrecht.
+In 1991, Clevers became a professor and the chair of the Department of Immunology at Utrecht University.
 He moved to the University Medical Center Utrecht in 2002 as a professor in molecular genetics, and started his lab at the Hubrecht Institute for Developmental Biology and Stem Cell Research (Hubrecht Institute).
 At the same time, he took up the position of Director of the Hubrecht Institute.

 In March 2012, Clevers was elected the president of the Royal Netherlands Academy of Arts and Sciences, succeeding Robbert Dijkgraaf.
 His term concluded in 2015, and he started another lab at the Princess Máxima Center, focusing on childhood cancer, and became the Director Research and Chief Scientific Officer there until 2019.

-Clevers left University Medical Center Utrecht and was appointed Professor in Molecular Genetics at the University of Utrecht in 2020.
+Clevers left University Medical Center Utrecht and was appointed Professor in Molecular Genetics at Utrecht University in 2020.

 In 2022, Clevers joined the Swiss healthcare company Roche as its Head of Pharma, Research and Early Development and a member of its Corporate Executive Committee.
 He remains an advisor and guest scientist or visiting researcher to his research groups at the Princess Máxima Center and Hubrecht Institute.

 Since 2017, Clevers is an investigator at the Oncode Institute in Utrecht.

 Clevers has served at a number of scientific organizations, including on the board of directors of the American Association for Cancer Research (2013-2016), and the Scientific Advisory Board of the Swiss Institute for Experimental Cancer Research at the École Polytechnique Fédérale de Lausanne (2005-2015), the Research Institute of Molecular Pathology in Vienna (2015-2021) and the Francis Crick Institute in London.
 He is currently on the advisory board of various scientific journals, including The EMBO Journal, Disease Models & Mechanisms, Cell, Cell Stem Cell and EMBO Molecular Medicine.
 From 2014 to 2022, he was also on the editorial committee of the Annual Review of Cancer Biology.

 Outside the academia, Clevers has been a scientific advisor to numerous biotechnology companies.
 He also co-founded California-based Surrozen in 2016 and Shanghai-based D1 Medical Technology in 2019.